koma75/crowdutil/README.ja.md

     * params: directory,uid,pass,first,last,disp,email
         * directory: target crowd directory (optional)
-            * if ommitted it will default to the -D option or the defaultDirectory specified in crowdutil.json
+            * if ommitted it will default to the -D option or the defaultDirectory specified in configuration file
         * uid: user ID
         * pass: password (optional)
         * first: first name